 - By increasing the ‘slipperiness’ of your skin at the microscope level so that microbes are more easily removed.

 - By attaching the relatively large and heavy soap molecules to the microbes themselves, soap basically yanks the microbes off your now-slippery skin.
-The germs that have been removed from your body and washed down the drain won’t make you sick.
+Microbes that have been removed from your body and washed down the drain simply don’t have the opportunity to make you sick.

 In our modern world it is easy to take personal hygiene for granted because it is so available and our exposure to disease-causing microbes is minimal.
 In a post-disaster situation, however, that exposure is going to grow exponentially and good hygiene, which has as its foundation the availability of soap, is essential.
-Having a stockpile of soap stored for a post-disaster situation may very well be as vital as having access to food and water.
+Having a stockpile of soap stored for a post-disaster situation is as vital as having access to food and water.